-- B10.
-Unless the Planning Secretary agrees otherwise, the Applicant must establish and maintain a vegetation buffer (landscape screening) as described in the EIS and shown in Appendix 4.
-The landscape screening must: - (a) be planted within 6 months of commencement of construction prior to commencing operation; - (b) be comprised of species that are endemic to the area; - be designed and maintained in accordance with RFS's Planning for Bushfire Protection 2019 (or equivalent); and - (d) be properly maintained for the life of the development, including appropriate weed management and replacement of mortalities upon identification, unless the Planning Secretary agrees otherwise.
+- B11.
+The Applicant must establish and maintain a vegetation buffer (landscape screening) as described in the EIS and shown in Appendix 4.
+The landscape screening must: - (a) be planted within 9 months of commencement of construction; - (b) be comprised of species that are endemic to the area; - (c) be designed and maintained in accordance with RFS's Planning for Bushfire Protection 2019 (or equivalent); and - (d) be properly maintained for the life of the development, including appropriate weed management and replacement of mortalities upon identification, unless the Planning Secretary agrees otherwise.